bump-sh/docs/docs/help/getting-started/fastapi.md

-# Documenting FastAPI APIs on Bump.sh
+# Deploying docs from FastAPI

 [FastAPI](https://fastapi.tiangolo.com/) is a python framework that allows you to create APIs, and automatically generates their documentation, based on the OpenAPI specification.